game-ci/documentation/docs/github/v2/15-deployment/android.md

 # Deploy to Google Play

 This guide is intended to help with automating Android builds to upload to the Play Store.
-If you are planning to use an alternate distribution method, such as a third-party beta test service or manually sideloading an APK, you do not need this guide.
-Setting up the [unity-builder](https://game.ci/docs/github/builder) action with a `targetPlatform` of `Android` should produce a functioning APK.
-However, if you are intending to distribute your game on the Play Store, either for public distribution or a beta track, this guide is for you.
+If you just need to produce an APK, the [unity-builder](https://game.ci/docs/github/builder) action will do that.
+However, if you intend to distribute your game on the Play Store, either for public distribution or a beta track, this guide is for you.

 ### 1- Install Fastlane